Religion in space

-Astronauts and cosmonauts, and spaceflight participants have observed their religions while in space; sometimes publicly, sometimes privately.
-Religious adherence in outer space poses unique challenges and opportunities for practitioners.
+Astronauts and other spaceflight participants have observed their religions while in space; sometimes publicly, sometimes privately.
+Religious adherence in outer space may pose unique challenges and opportunities for practitioners.
 Space travelers have reported profound changes in the way they view their faith related to the overview effect, while some secular groups have criticized the use of government spacecraft for religious activities by astronauts.

 Christianity

 Apollo 8 Genesis Reading

 On Christmas Eve, 1968 astronauts Bill Anders, Jim Lovell, and Frank Borman read from the Book of Genesis as Apollo 8 orbited the Moon.
 A lawsuit by American Atheists founder Madalyn Murray O'Hair alleged that the observance amounted to a government endorsement of religion in violation of the First Amendment, but the case was dismissed.
-On August 2nd, 1971, Apollo 15 Mission Commander David Scott left a Bible on the Lunar rover during an Extravehicular activity.